Ninja Infestation

 Together create a subtle contrast.

-They dive for mollusks and aquatic insects by poking through the mud at the bottom of ponds.
 As of this writing, the iNaturalist database has 34,948 worldwide observations of the Lesser Scaup.
 Its conservation status is of least concern.

-I captured this pair off the dam on Lake Miramar.
-Although I didn’t get very close to it, I realized immediately by its white body and redhead that it was a species I hadn’t seen before.
+I captured this pair of Canvasbacks off the dam on Lake Miramar.
+Although I didn’t get very close to them, I realized immediately by the male’s white body and redhead that it was a species I hadn’t seen before.
 The Canvasback is the largest diving duck.

 As of this writing, the iNaturalist database has 15,474 worldwide observations of the Canvasback.
 Its conservation status is of least concern.

 This capture comes from Lake Miramar, but I’ve seen the Bufflehead in all the lakes except the Kit Carson Duck Pond.
 The defining characteristic is the big white patch behind the eye.
-The neck feathers have interesting iridescent colors when the light catches it correctly.
+When the light catches the neck feathers correctly, they have interesting iridescent colors.
 The Bufflehead is one of the smallest diving ducks, rivaling the Green-winged Teal for the honors.

 As of this writing, the iNaturalist database has 67,681 worldwide observations of the Bufflehead.
 Its conservation status is of least concern.

 The first Ruddy Duck I saw had a blue bill and reddish plumage.
 I thought this might be the female, but I read the winter color is significantly different, as shown above, so I’m not sure.
-The scoop-shaped bill would seem closest to a defining characteristic when they are in drab mode.
+The scoop-shaped bill is closest to a defining characteristic when they are in drab mode.

 As of this writing, the iNaturalist database has 43,039 worldwide observations of the Ruddy Duck.
 Its conservation status is of least concern.